Turing-Online-Safety-Codebase/counterspeech_adversarial/README.md

 # Counter speech classification using adversarial training

+## Collect abusive tweets and their replies

+## Transform the collected data into long format

+## Data annotation

+## Training models

+## Update adversarial examples to training data

 ## Running and deallocating on Azure VM

 The `run_python_then_dealloc.sh` shell script provides a simple way to have an Azure VM automatically deallocate after a python script finishes.